ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 ## Automatic installation

 Once testing has been completed, this security patch will be deployed automatically for any UKFast customers who follow our automatic update schedule and have a compatible anti-virus, as per the Microsoft patch requirements.
 The patch will be pushed out through the standard Windows Update system.

-If your anti-virus version is not compatible with the patch, then the update will not be made available through Windows Update.
+If your anti-virus version is not compatible with the patch, then the update will **not** be made available through Windows Update.
 Please contact your anti-virus vendor for further information.
+If you use McAfee then [this article](https://kc.mcafee.com/corporate/index?page=content&id=KB90167) may help.

 ## Checking for Windows Updates